astropy/astropy-APEs/APE_Bayesian_modeling.rst

 Statistics
 ==========

-A statistic that combines the likelihood the data fits the model with the prior function will be implemented.
+A statistic that combines the likelihood that the data fits the model with the prior function will be implemented.
 This is called the posterior and is the multiplication of the likelihood function by the prior function.
 The maximum of the posterior provides the best fit model.
 For numerical reasons, the